Neighbourhoods in Brussels: Saint-Antoine/Sint-Antonius

-Located in the north of Forest, around the Church of St. Anthony of Padua, the Saint-Antoine/Sint-Antonius district is a working-class area home to a largely immigrant population.
+Located in the north of Forest, around the Church of St. Anthony of Padua, and extending towards the Avenue Wielemans Ceuppens/Wielemans Ceuppenslaan and the Avenue du Roi/Koninglaan, the Saint-Antoine/Sint-Antonius district is a densely built, working-class area home to a largely immigrant population.
+It also includes several of the municipality's major cultural and recreational sites, notably the WIELS contemporary art centre, housed in the former Wielemans-Ceuppens brewery, as well as the BRASS cultural centre.